mgildea87/CVRCseq/README.md

 # To-do

 	* Add testing data and tests
+	* Add better error reporting.
+It's difficult sometimes to ID why the pipeline has failed.
 	* Enrichment pipelines
+		* Add parameter for specification of MACS2 narrow vs broad.
+Add to config file.
+Would need to edit snakefiles and FRP script
 		* Add irreproducible discovery rate (IDR) for identifying robust peak sets between replicates.
 See ENCODE pipeline
 		* Add deduplication as option for ChIPseq analysis.
 		* enable more efficient handling of experimental designs where the same input is used for multiple pull-down/antibody samples. e.g. ChIRPseq.
-		* Possibly replace seacr with MACS2 as default in CUT&RUN/CUT&TAG. seacr doesn't seem supported and documentation is poor.
-I also identified some issues with their code that I had to fix.
-That fix is present in the seacr version installed in the conda env I use.
+		* Incorporate spike-in normalization to CUT&RUN macs2 peak calling
-	* Simplify cat_rename.py to take sample prefixes (text upstream of the lane number '_L00X') supplied via samples_info.tab.
+	* Simplify cat_rename.py to take sample prefixes (text upstream of the lane number '_L00X') supplied via samples_info.tab. see: https://github.com/macs3-project/MACS/issues/356
 	* Add parameter to specify output directory name.
 Right now its given the pipeline name.
 	* Add salmon pipeline for RNAseq
 	* Add rules to snakefiles containing R scripts for some downstream QC and plotting. e.g. for RNAseq: PCA, replicate scatter plots, count statistics or for ATACseq: fragment length distributions, FRP plots, replicate comparisons.